gabekramirez/Game-Dev-Club-Club-Bot/README.md

 npx wrangler dev --remote
 ```

+Make sure it says "Ready on http://127.0.0.1:8787" before continuing.

 In a second terminal create a tunnel for Interactions Endpoint URL:
 ```shell
 cloudflared tunnel --url http://localhost:8787
 ```

+NOTE: This next step can be pretty finicky.
+If you keep getting

+"Validation errors: interactions_endpoint_url: The specified interactions endpoint url could not be verified."

+close all of your terminals and start over from "Run the bot in your local repository"

 - Copy the URL under "Your quick Tunnel has been created!" into "Interactions Endpoint URL"

 - Type "/discord" after the URL
 - Click "Save Changes"
 - Go back to "Oath2"